gamedirty/StickySnot/README.md

 # StickySnot
 If you want to make your views sticky and can be dragged like snot eh...And this library will show you a some way.

-this can make you view behave like this:
+It can make you view behave like this:

 ![image](https://github.com/gamedirty/StickySnot/blob/master/gif/gif.gif?raw=true)